Quantum Neural Networks in Practice: A Comparative Study with Classical Models from Standard Data Sets to Industrial Images: Results from random neural networks

 with $i$ running over all $N_{2\rmq}$ trained entangling gates $\op{U}_{i, \mathrm{trained}} \in \mathrm{U}(4)$ present in the model's PQC.
 The same holds if analyzing the averaged change in gate entanglement power (data not shown), which is given by

 with $\op{U}_{i, \rminit}$ the untrained version of $\op{U}_{i, \mathrm{trained}}$ determined by the initial training parameters.
 This analysis reveals that high classification accuracies are neither correlated with larger gate entanglement powers nor with the optimizer increasing it during training.
+This highlights the highly non-trivial effect that entanglement has on a model's performance.
+While having entangling gates seems to be mostly beneficial, they are not necessarily required for their entanglement-generating properties.

 Besides the correlations analyzed in Fig.~\ref{fig:corr}, we also analyze the correlations between the classification accuracy and various other quantities (data not shown), for instance with respect to the number of qubits $n_{\rmq}$, the form of the measurement operator $\op{O}(\myvec{\omega})$, the form of the entangling structure or the employed feature encoding.
 We did not find any correlations for any of these quantities for any of the data sets.
 We therefore conclude that our correlation analysis in general does not yield any clear indicator or rule on how most of the varied hyperparameters of the random quantum neural networks should be chosen for ideal performance.
-The only deducible rule seems to be that having more trainable parameters in the quantum models is almost always beneficial at the tested problem scale, and irrelevant at worse.
+The only deducible rule seems to be that having more trainable parameters in the quantum models is almost always beneficial at the tested problem scale, and irrelevant at worst.

 However, we may deduce something when analyzing only the best-performing quantum models.
 Upon inspecting in detail the structure of the three best-performing quantum models for all combinations of data set, dimensionality reduction method and number of features, we report that only five out of these $90$ models were circuits without any entangling gates.
 Moreover, analyzing the cases where we have $d = 8$ features per data point, only three out of the $30$ best models did not use all-to-all entanglement.
 For these specific cases in particular, the best-performing quantum model always used all-to-all entanglement.